christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The pattern would suggest that the ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and discarding outdated beliefs or information.
 This aligns with human-like belief updating, where new observations modify existing beliefs without completely discarding past knowledge.
 It’s especially crucial for ToM, as it supports reasoning about beliefs that differ from reality—understanding what John believes (`cat on basket`) versus what is actually true (`cat on box`).

-The heads here may also attend to previous names in the sequence but operate differently.
-Some heads show high query bias, dominating the activations space over keys and values for the basket token.
-This directly affects the belief state.
-Instead of promoting the correct prediction, they suppress the logit of the `box` token by writing in the opposite direction of the belief state heads.
-This suppression mechanism could be serving as a form of regularization, inhibition or negative belief state, preventing the model from over-relying on certain patterns and ensuring a balanced attention distribution.
+Some heads in this circuit seem to attend to previous names in the sequence but with different styles of operation.
+A few heads are showing a high query bias, which takes over the activation space around the basket token by focusing more on queries than keys or values.
+This directly impacts the belief state.
+Instead of nudging toward the correct prediction, these heads actually suppress the logit of the box token by writing against the belief state heads’ direction.
+This suppression might be doing something similar to regularization or inhibition—almost like a “negative belief state”—preventing the model from leaning too hard on certain patterns and balancing out attention across tokens.

 The full circuit reveals a nuanced algorithm in its attention—and each group of heads play a distinct but interconnected role: